Sikerdebaard/coronacheck-tools/README.md

 ```

 ## verify
 This command is used for verifying a QR code.
-It supports QR image, RAW
+It supports a QR image,
-ASN1 DER and JSON as input for verification.
+RAW, ASN1 DER and JSON as input for verification.
 This tool uses a thin
 wrapper around the official mobilecore verifier as used by the
 CoronaCheck.nl app.